 - 2 large egg yolks

 - 1 to 2 tablespoons iced water

 - 5 large eggs

 - 2 tablespoons lemon zest

 - 2 lemons, thinly sliced

-- To make the lemon slices, combine sugar & water in a large frying pan over medium-high heat.
+- Combine the sugar and water in a large frying pan over medium-high heat.
 Stir until the sugar is dissolved.
 Add the lemon slices in a single layer.
-Cook, uncovered for 10 to 12 minutes or until slightly candied & translucent.
-Remove to an oiled plate to let cool.
-Once cooled, arrange on the top of the cooled tart.
-The tart can be dusted with powered sugar before serving if desired.
+Cook, uncovered for 10 minutes or until slightly candied and translucent.
+Remove to an oiled plate to cool.
+Once cool, arrange over the top of the tart.
+Dust with powdered sugar if desired.
+Cut into 8 pieces.
+Serves 8.